Androxilogin/3DPostFix/README.md

 I recommend printing with PETG as a peace of mind but I'm using PLA myself.
 PLA has a melting temperature of around 190c which the processor should never even reach 80c so it should be fine either way.

 I do plan on making a few different versions of this.
-On that goes straight to the point.
+One that goes straight to the point.
 Another that adds some bends to the wire to ensure it doesn't move and also a version that will allow you to use a traditional pogo pin later on once I find a proper size.

 **[Poor Man's Post Fix Adapter Reddit Thread](https://old.reddit.com/r/360hacks/comments/yjggw8/poor_mans_post_fix_adapter/)**